mongodb-industry-solutions/Digital-Underwriting-Usage-Based-Insurance/auto-deployment/readme.md

 # Automated deployment for MongoDB Atlas

 This is to create the MongoDB Atlas cluster, load data inside and create the app in app services.
-The prerequiste here is to have created the model endpoint as this will be needed to create one of the app services function.
+The prerequiste here is to have created the ML model endpoint as this will be needed to create one of the app services function.

 ## Step 1 - Installations